havenwood/lattice/README.md

 $ gem install lattice
 ```

-Now create a new Rails app using the Lattice command line appliaction:
+Now create a new Lattice application using the CLI tool:

 ```
 $ lattice new my_app